LI-Nieves/DnD-notes/notes/Dimensional Mercenary.Lost Mine of Phandelver.md

 - We continue to explore...
     - We see the door to Mormesk is blocked by a large zombie
         - Gundren shouts "MORMESK!" but the zombie continues to sleep
-        - Mormesk eventually goes up to the zombie and shoves it away, so it moves
+        - The floating green skull eventually goes up to the zombie and shoves it away, so it moves
     - <span style="color:red">Nearby, an octopus pops out of a body of water and grabs Hildebrand, and we eventually kill it</span>
 - We give Gundren to Mormesk
     - Gundren is set on fire, Nundren tries to save him but is also set on fire
-    - <span style="color:red">Mormesk also sets Emiret on fire</span>
+    - <span style="color:red">Nezznar also sets Emiret on fire</span>
         - For some reason, in the meantime, Akta tries to use his pickaxe to dig out the minerals from the wall, but he instead shatters it
         - We eventually defeat Mormesk, the floating green skull, and Nezznar-Ghost
         - After defeating him, we notice the brazier is afire; this is the Forge of Spells that can currently only enchant one weapon